CrowdStrike/gofalcon/examples/customize_transport/README.md

       FALCON_RATE_LIMIT_THRESHOLD="100" customize_transport
 ```

-The Falcon API rate limit information provided by the `falcon.TransportDecorator` in this example will be the beginning out the output.
+The Falcon API rate limit information provided by the falcon.TransportDecorator in this example will appear at the beginning of the output.